harsha0900/project2/README.md

 # new project

-# learnig how to push local git repo to online repos
+# learnig how to push local git repo to online repository.